linhuixiao/CLIP-VG/README.md

 ## News

+- 🔥🔥🔥 **Our Grounding survey has been accepted by TPAMI on October 30, 2025 !!!**

 - :fire: **Update on 2024/12/28: We conducted a survey of Visual Grounding over the past decade, entitled "Towards Visual Grounding: A Survey" ([Paper](https://arxiv.org/pdf/2412.20206), [Project](https://github.com/linhuixiao/Awesome-Visual-Grounding)), Comments are welcome !!!**
 - :fire: **Update on 2024/09/26: Our advanced grounding work OneRef ([Paper](https://openreview.net/pdf?id=siPdcro6uD), [Code](https://github.com/linhuixiao/OneRef)) has acceptance by top conference NeurIPS 2024 in October 2024!**
 - :fire: **Update on 2024/07/16: Our advanced grounding work HiVG ([Paper](https://openreview.net/pdf?id=NMMyGy1kKZ), [Code](https://github.com/linhuixiao/HiVG)) has acceptance by top conference ACM MM 2024 in July 2024!**